Our Verdict

 Close Focus Range

-The Nikon Trailblazer ATB offers a slightly above average close range focus of 7 feet, measured by our test team, then re-measured and confirmed by our test team.
-The actual close focus range of 7 feet is 4.5 feet less than the manufacturer's specification of 11.5 feet, and places it in the middle of the pack for the metric.
+The Nikon Trailblazer ATB offers a slightly above average close-range focus of6.6 feet, measured by our test team.
+This is far better than the manufacturer's specification of 11.5 feet, and earns it good marks amongst its peers for the test metric.

 Should You Buy the Nikon Trailblazer ATB Waterproof 10x25?

-While there are better performers, and better values than the Nikon Trailblazer ATB Waterproof 10x25, you might consider them for the impressive field of view at 10x magnification, or the above-average close focus range of 7 feet.
-However, after testing many comparable models, we believe there are better options that are worth considering, at a comparable price point, over this one.
+While there are better performers and better values than the Nikon Trailblazer ATB Waterproof 10x25, these still deserve special consideration.
+You might consider them for the impressive field of view at 10x magnification or for the above-average close focus range of 6.6 feet, but mostly because of the good optical performance they provide in such a compact package, making them an ideal travel companion for a long backpacking trip.

 What Other Binoculars Should You Consider?

-If you are on a budget and don't want to move north from the hundred-dollar mark, we believe it's worth taking a look at a model like the Celestron Nature DX 8x42.
-It is a significant bump up in overall performance, and while it is more expensive, it is about the bare minimum for what our team would consider a good pair of binoculars that won't leave you broke or completely disappointed.
+If you are on a budget and don't want to move too far north of the hundred-dollar mark, we believe it's worth taking a look at a model like the Celestron Nature DX 8x42.
+It offers a notable increase in overall performance, and while it is more expensive, it is about the bare minimum for what our team would consider a good pair of full-sized binoculars that won't leave you broke or disappointed.
+Of course, if you are looking to invest in a pair of full-sized binoculars that strikes the best balance of performance and price, you'll have to take a look at the Vortex Diamondback HD 8x42.
+They will set you back around three times as much as what you might have paid for the Trailblazer, but the differences are drastic, and you'll own a pair of great general-purpose optics that you'll be pleased with.